kcharkseliani/kafka-websocket-source/README.md

 ### 3. Kafka Connect Configuration

-Example JSON config for the connector:
+Example contents of the JSON config file for the connector:

 ```json
 {